 Taken together, these structural conditions translate into day-to-day psychological pressure.

-- Mental health: A high-stress environment is associated with worrying mental health indicators.
+• Mental health: A high-stress environment is associated with worrying mental health indicators.
 Some recent statistics put the suicide rate at roughly 14 per 100,000, with especially sharp increases among youth and elderly populations.
-One recent report in 2025 shows that over half of Hongkongers experience depressive symptoms.
+One recent report shows that over half of Hongkongers experience depressive symptoms.

-- Exit as a pressure valve: Between 2020 and 2023, hundreds of thousands of residents left the city.
-This outflow—often framed as “brain drain” among professionals and families—reflects deep dissatisfaction and anxiety about Hong Kong’s trajectory.
+• Exodus: Between 2020 and 2024, hundreds of thousands of residents left the city.
+This outflow—often framed as “brain drain” among professionals and families—reflects deep anxiety about Hong Kong’s trajectory.

 Conclusion